HaemoMedtec/.github/profile/README.md

 ## Hi there 👋

-We're Haemo Medtec ApS.
+We're HaemoMedtec ApS.
 Our goal is to expand the pre-analytical limits using never before seen technologies!

 <!--